 Some alternatives to driving in Thailand you might consider for getting around include:

-And also, be cautious when you’re walking close to the road as people often get hit as well.
+Even if you’re not driving, you’ll want to be cautious when you’re walking close to the road – people often get hit.

 That said, if you’re aware of your surroundings, you shouldn’t face any issues.
 It’s just something to think about while you’re visiting and considering the do’s and don’ts in Thailand.